reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 ![](s5.JPG)
 ![](s6.JPG)

-#### Instruction set Architecturre
+#### Instruction set Architecture
+For different computer configuration we have a distinct set of instructions called instruction set architecture.
+For example, the instructure set architecture for a gaming console would be different as compared to a quantum computer.

-  - serves as an interface between software and hardware (registers) what kind of features supported by the registers.
+- serves as an interface between software and hardware (registers) for example, what kind of features supported by the registers.
 - consists of information regarding assembly programmers view of architecture
 ```bash
 An assembly language is a type of low-level programming language that is intended to communicate directly with a computer's hardware